ameistad/haloy/README.md

 - `haloy.domain.<index>` - The canonical domain name for the specified index
 - `haloy.domain.<index>.alias.<alias_index>` - Domain aliases that should redirect to the canonical domain
 - `haloy.health-check-path` - The path to the health check endpoint
-- `haloy.drain-time` - The time in seconds to wait before draining connections (default: 10)

 ## License